-Uncertainty estimate associated with activity data for CH_4 emissions calculation from domestic wastewater amounts 30%.
-Uncertainty estimate associated with activity data for CH_4 emissions calculation from industrial wastewater amounts 30%.
-Uncertainty estimate associated with activity data for N_2O from wastewater amounts 50%.
-Based on the obtained information on activity data according to the Annual data collection plan, expert responsible for emission calculation for the Waste sector has estimated uncertainty of the data, used values proposed by the 2006 IPCC Guidelines that are included in the tables in the sections on uncertainty assessment for individual categories.
-The process undertaken to assess uncertainties using expert judgement follows the guidelines stated in Volume 1, Chapter 3 of the 2006 IPCC Guidelines.
+Based on the obtained information on activity data according to the ADCP, expert responsible for emission calculation for the Waste sector estimated uncertainty of activity data using values recommended in the 2006 IPCC Guidelines, which are included in the tables in the uncertainty assessment chapters for individual categories.
+Uncertainty estimation based on expert judgment follows the 2006 IPCC Guidelines, Volume 1, Chapter 3.
+Uncertainties of activity data are given in the Table 7.5-9.